ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 Worker nodes
 ~~~~~~~~~~~~
-**Worker nodes** are nodes which run Ray and are connected to the head node.
-Ray may schedule
+**Worker nodes** execute a Ray application by executing tasks and actors and storing Ray objects.
-tasks and actors onto worker nodes.
 Each worker node runs helper processes which
 implement distributed scheduling and :ref:`memory management<memory>`.

 .. _cluster-head-node-under-construction: